utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 {% endfor %}
 ```

-We access the postImages object and passing the page.fileSlug (article-6).
+We access the postImages object and pass the page.fileSlug (article-6).

-That returns the array of images for this article, we can then return an image object for each image result.
+That returns the array of images for this article.
+We can then return an image object for each image result.

 ## Two-column post layout in Eleventy